vucml/online_experiments/experiments/README.md

 - Bonus logic need updating.
 - Launch configuration for debugging needs to be updated to use Live Server extension.
 Otherwise CORS issues will prevent loading of stimuli.
 - Duration until a recall cue expires needs to be set.
 Currently 60 seconds per event...

+## Sortable Rank

+- **[Sortable Rank Experiment](http://vucml.github.io/online_experiments/experiments/sortable_rank/index.html)**.
+Participants rank a list of characters in order of preference for a hypothetical team.